 An unsecured credit card is a type of credit card that does not require applicants to provide a security deposit.
 It is the most common type of credit card on the market.
 Purchases you charge to the credit card are funds you are borrowing from the credit card company.
 Your credit card limit is determined by your individual or household income as well as your credit score.

-There are almost unless unsecured credit card options to fit almost any credit score.
+There are almost endless unsecured credit card options to fit almost any credit score.
 But if you are fresh out of a bankruptcy or consumer proposal, you may find it difficult to get a traditional credit card.
 Fortunately, there are alternatives you can access if you are finding it difficult to get approval for a traditional credit card.

 Rate: Up to 24.99%